UCL-ECHILD/.github/SECURITY.md

 The UCL-ECHILD project team takes data security and research integrity seriously, this include all of the repositories hosted under the
 [UCL-ECHILD](https://github.com/UCL-ECHILD) and [ECHILD Analyses](https://github.com/ECHILD-analyses) GitHub Organisation.

+**⚠️: All ECHILD users are reminded that only outputs cleared by the ONS SRS Statistical Support team may be used outside of the secure environment in which the ECHILD research database is hosted.**

 ## Reporting Security or Data Protection Issues

 If you believe you have found a security vulnerability or data protection breach in any UCL-ECHILD or ECHILD-analyses hosted repository,